ferencpollai/sql_exploratory_data_analysis_project/README.md

 These insights empower stakeholders with key business metrics, enabling strategic decision making.
 I've made this project based on the data warehouse I've previously built.
 I did some Exploratory Data Analysis to understand the data.
 For example I used basic queries, data profiling, simple aggregations and subqueries.

+Then I did some Advanced Data Analysis to answear real business questions.
+I used more complex queries, window functions, CTEs, subqueries, and at the end I created 2 views that can be used to create amazing visualizations in PowerBI or in Tableau.
 ---

 ## Licence